|Frequently Asked Questions|

 Any excavation, modification, construction activity or encroachment within the City’s right-of-way (ROW) or easement requires an encroachment permit from the City.
 The City’s street ROW most commonly covers streets and sidewalks and often a few feet beyond onto the owner’s property.
 The City also has various forms of public easements over private certain properties for public sewer, storm drains, utilities, access, view corridors or such other public use.
 Your property’s Title Report would typical identify such easements.
 Encroachment permits are required for both temporary and long-term encroachments.
 Typical activities that usually trigger the need for an encroachment permit include:

-or phone at 650-726-8266.
-Most permits can be issued within a week, but some require additional research and take a little longer.
+Contact the permit technician at 650-712-6660.
 Please refer to the Street Encroachment section of this website for more information.

 An amended Heritage Tree Ordinance is in the Municipal Code Section 7.40.

 How are street light outages reported and to whom? (top)

 The City maintains the street lights along Main Street from Highway 1 to Filbert Street and the 300-500 blocks of Seymour Street.
 Pacific Gas & Electric Company (PG&E) maintains all the other street lights.